Josh D'Amaro

-Education and early career
+Josh D'Amaro (born February 10, 1971) is an American business executive who has been the chief executive officer of the Walt Disney Company since 2026, succeeding Bob Iger.
+D'Amaro has been employed by the Walt Disney Company for 27 years.
+He previously served as chairman of Disney Experiences from 2020 to 2026, president of Walt Disney World from 2019 to 2020, and president of Disneyland from 2018 to 2019.

+Early life

-In 1993, D'Amaro graduated from Georgetown University with a bachelor's degree in Business Administration.
+D'Amaro was born on February 10, 1971, in Medfield, Massachusetts.
+He was educated at Medfield High School and initially studied sculpture at Skidmore College before transferring to Georgetown University.
+In 1993, D'Amaro graduated from Georgetown with a bachelor's degree in Business Administration.
 He began his career in the finance department of the Gillette Company based in Boston before joining the Walt Disney Company in 1998.

-Career in the Walt Disney Company
+Career

 For the first 10 years of his career at Disney, D'Amaro held various leadership positions.
 From 1998 to 2008 he was vice president of sales and travel trade marketing.
 During that time he was also director of business planning and strategy development from 2005 to 2006.
 In 2008, he became chief financial officer of Disney Consumer Products Licensing business and held the position for two years.